morris-lab/CellOracle/docs/_build/_sources/tutorials/simulation.rst.txt

 Simulation with GRNs
 ====================

+``celloracle`` leverage GRNs to simulate signal propagation inside a cell.
+We can estimate the effect of gene perturbation by the simulation with GRNs.

+``celloracle`` leverage GRNs to simulate signal propagation inside a cell.
+We can estimate the effect of gene perturbation by the simulation with GRNs.

+Besides, we will combine the simulation for the signal propagation and the simulation of cell state transition, which is performed by a python library for RNA-velocity analysis, ``velocyto`` .
+A series of simulations visualizes a complex system in which TF controls enormous target genes to determines cell fate.

-``celloracle`` can simulate an affect of gene perturbation using GRNs.
-This analysis provides insight into the regulatory mechanism of cel state from a viewpoint of TF and GRN.
+In short, celloracle provides insight into the regulatory mechanism of cell state from the viewpoint of TF and GRN.

 Python notebook